Saint Joseph’s University

-There are 8800 students enrolled at Saint Joseph's University across full and part time programs both undergraduate and graduate.
+There are 8954 students enrolled at Saint Joseph's University across full and part time programs at the undergraduate and graduate levels.
 Approximately 60% of the undergraduate day students live in University housing.
-Saint Joseph's employs 292 full-time faculty, 300 adjunct faculty, 703 full-time employees and 200 part-time employees.
+Saint Joseph's employs 321 full-time faculty, 335 adjunct faculty, 808 full-time employees and 108 part-time employees.

-Campus housing consists of 11 high-rise buildings and 8 smaller houses.
-Students also live in university owned multi-story buildings away from main campus.
+Campus housing consists of 13 high-rise buildings and 8 smaller houses.
+Students also live in University-owned multi-story buildings away from main campus.
 Housing is apartment style in the latter.
 While most rooms are doubles, there are a few singles and triples.
-Houses are single sex.
 High-rises are co-educational according to floors and wings with single sex suites.
-Housing is limited to undergraduate students.
+Housing is primarily provided to undergraduate students.

 Campus housing remains open for student occupancy from August 15th through May 15th.
 During the winter and summer breaks, when classes are not in session, most residence halls are closed.

-An area coordinator is responsible for each high-rise.
+A Residence Life Staff member is responsible for each high-rise.
 Each hall within a high-rise has a resident assistant.
 Security training is required for all resident staff prior to the beginning of classes.
-Monthly staff meetings for resident assistants include an update on problems and discussion of potential solutions.
+Weekly staff meetings for resident assistants include an update on problems and discussion of potential solutions.

 Housing for upperclassmen (juniors and seniors) is based on a lottery while freshmen and sophomores are assigned according to their request and space limitations.
 Changes are made on a space available basis.